fommil/fpmortals/manuscript/under-review.md

 ~~~~~~~~

 Yet another alternative coproduct is to create a custom `sealed abstract class`
-with `case class` definitions that simply wrap the desired type:
+with `final case class` definitions that simply wrap the desired type:

 {lang="text"}
 ~~~~~~~~